the-qa-company/qEndpointWDQueries/README.md

 ## Query dump

 We took the interval 7 of the [Wikidata_SPARQL_Logs](https://iccl.inf.tu-dresden.de/web/Wikidata_SPARQL_Logs/en) and we randomly pick 100k queries from it.
 These queries can be find in the `query_dump_100k.json`.
 We then tried the first queries over all the endpoints.
 Once 10k queries were sent without any error, we have the `query_dump_10k_valid.json` dataset, the `query_dump_10k_failed.json` is containing all the failing queries with all the valid queries.

+# BSBM Benchmark

+The benchmark to compare qendpoint with other systems using the Berlin SPARQL Benchmark (BSBM) is available in the [bsbm-bench](bsbm-bench/README.md) directory.